01 of 18

 04 of 18

 Your blanched almonds need to be completely dry before grinding.
-Place on a baking sheet and allow either to air dry or heat in an oven at a low heat, around 250º, for about 15 minutes.
+Place them on a baking sheet and allow them either to air dry or heat in an oven at low heat, around 250 degrees Fahrenheit, for about 15 minutes.
 If you're drying them in the oven, be careful not to roast the almonds!Continue to 5 of 18 below.

 05 of 18